Texas Department of Insurance

 The Texas Department of Insurance (TDI) regulates insurers and other companies that conduct insurance business in Texas, and assists Texas-based insurance consumers.
 TDI was founded in 1876 as the Department of Insurance, Statistics and History.

 The agency is responsible of enforcing the Texas Insurance Code; to regulate the insurance business, protect consumers, ensure fair competition among companies, and foster the stability of insurance market.
 In addition to administering the Texas workers' compensation system according to the Texas Labor Code, performing the duties of the State Fire Marshal's Office, and providing administrative support to the Office of Injured Employee Counsel.

+Continuing education for insurance professionals is regulated by each state's Department for Insurance, although there are commonalties across the states.
+See Insurance Continuing Education.

-The agency is headquartered at the William P. Hobby State Office Building at 333 Guadalupe Street in Austin, Texas.
+In 2022, TDI moved from the William P. Hobby Jr. Building in downtown Austin to the Barbara Jordan State Office Building north of the Texas Capitol.
+The agency is now headquartered at 1601 Congress Avenue in Austin, Texas.
 It has around 1,400 employees statewide and a $110 million annual budget.

-The Commissioner of Insurance serves as the chief executive and administrative officer of the department.
+The commissioner of insurance serves as the chief executive and administrative officer of the department.

 History

 1876-1907

 On August 21, 1876, the state legislature passed a law to establish the Texas Insurance Department as the first agency for insurance supervision in the state and the authorization of the Board of Insurance Commissioners went effective on April 18.
-At first the agency worked under the State Comptroller of Public Accounts, one year later the operations were folded into working under the Commissioner of Insurance, Statistics, and History under the Department of Insurance, Statistics and History.
+At first the agency worked under the state comptroller of public accounts, one year later the operations were folded into working under the commissioner of insurance, statistics, and history under the Department of Insurance, Statistics and History.

-List of Commissioners of Insurance, Statistics, and History from 1876-1907:
+List of commissioners of insurance, statistics, and history from 1876 to 1907: